djangocon/2023.djangocon.us/_posts/2023-06-08-Joni-Trythall-YupGup.md

 > Joni: "I had always integrated design work into my previous non-profit administration duties after graduate school, but I didn’t officially make the switch until my son Ben was born 11 years ago.
 I needed a lot more flexibility than my previous career allowed for but also wasn’t in a position to return to school.
 I started learning about CSS through blogs like CSS-Tricks and tinkering on CodePen.

->"I published resources (usually involving fruit) and conducted workshops as I learned it to help retain the knowledge better–like with [Pocket Guide to Writing SVG](https://svgpocketguide.com), [Flexbox Cheatsheet](https://jonitrythall.com/content/flexboxsheet.pdf), and [Tuts+ Town](https://webdesign.tutsplus.com/tutorials/web-design-for-kids-welcome-to-tuts-town--cms-23680)–and was eventually hired as a product designer.
+> "I published resources (usually involving fruit) and conducted workshops as I learned it to help retain the knowledge better–like with [Pocket Guide to Writing SVG](https://svgpocketguide.com), [Flexbox Cheatsheet](https://jonitrythall.com/content/flexboxsheet.pdf), and [Tuts+ Town](https://webdesign.tutsplus.com/tutorials/web-design-for-kids-welcome-to-tuts-town--cms-23680)–and was eventually hired as a product designer.
 From there I spent time as a front-end developer, UX designer, marketing designer, and visual designer–with lots of learning on the job.
 So I’ve worn many different design hats over the years, but am happiest in the brand strategy space where I am now."

 ## As a local of Durham, NC, I recognize the images you created really capture Durham.
 What did you use for inspiration?

 > Joni: "The inspiration was entirely the DCUS team.
 While I did some initial Googling, the magic really happened during our design kick-off call.
 Peter lives in Durham and excitedly listed so many wonderful things about the area–you can tell he really loves it there–and the rest was gauging everyone else’s reaction to the events and locations mentioned.

-> There’s definitely unique and beautiful buildings in Durham, and we touch on that a bit in the illustrations, but as the group collectively lit up when Peter was talking about the Duke Lemur Center I knew that those cuties need to be a significant part of the experience.
+> There’s definitely unique and beautiful buildings in Durham, and we touch on that a bit in the illustrations, but as the group collectively lit up when Peter [Grandstaff, the 2023 conference chair]  was talking about the Duke Lemur Center I knew that those cuties need to be a significant part of the experience.
 Durham has such unique access to these delightful creatures and it would seem like a missed opportunity not to match them with this mascot-loving community.

 > At the same time, though, we didn’t want to be locked into just one aspect of the area.
 In the end the theme took on more of a “lemur explores Durham” vibe to capture additional landmarks like the bull statue and the farmer’s market.